JAlcocerT/JAlcocerT/content/blog/da-mtgs.md

 ### Questions in the Meetings

-* Clarifying ambiguity: make sure that groups positions are clear
+* Clarifying ambiguity: *make sure that groups positions are clear*
     * What you mean by Y is Z?

-* Seeking information: instead of putting a word to their mouth
+* Seeking information: *instead of putting a word to their mouth*
     * ~~Can this be done by Monday?~~ -> ~~When can this be finished?~~ -> What are the blockers we have to deliver this by Monday?
     * Avoid Yes/No Questions.
+    * Use **Open-Ended questions**, as they are much better to gather information

 {{< callout type="info" >}}
-**Open-Ended questions** are much better to gather information: What and How.
+Practice, bc normally, they start by: **What and How**.
 {{< /callout >}}

 ### Psychology in Meetings